Telling Stories with Data

 Acknowledgments

-Thank you to Annie Collins who went through every word in this book, improving many of them, and helped to sharpen my thinking on much of the content covered in this book.
+Thank you to Annie Collins, who went through every word in this book, improving many of them, and helped to sharpen my thinking on much of the content covered in it.
+One of the joys of teaching is the chance to work with talented people like Annie as they start their careers.

-Thank you to Emily Riederer who provided detailed comments on the initial plans for the book.
+Thank you to Emily Riederer, who provided detailed comments on the initial plans for the book.
 She then returned to the manuscript after it was drafted and went through it in minute detail.
-Her thoughtful comments greatly improved the book, but more broadly her work changed the way I thought about much of the content of this book.
+Her thoughtful comments greatly improved the book.
+More broadly her work changed the way I thought about much of the content of this book.

-Thank you to my PhD supervisory panel John Tang, Martine Mariotti, Tim Hatton, and Zach Ward who gave me the freedom to explore the intellectual space that was of interest to me, the support to follow through on those interests, and the guidance to ensure that it all resulted in something tangible.
-What I learnt during those years served as the foundation for everything in this book.
+Thank you to my PhD supervisory panel John Tang, Martine Mariotti, Tim Hatton, and Zach Ward.
+They gave me the freedom to explore the intellectual space that was of interest to me, the support to follow through on those interests, and the guidance to ensure that it all resulted in something tangible.
+What I learned during those years served as the foundation for this book.

 This book has greatly benefited from the notes and teaching materials of others that are freely available online, including: Chris Bail, Scott Cunningham, Andrew Heiss (who independently taught a course with the same name as this book, well before the book was available), Lisa Lendway, Grant McDermott, Nathan Matias, David Mimno, and Ed Rubin.
 Thank you to these people.
 The changed norm of academics making their materials freely available online is a great one and one that I hope the free online version of this book, available here, helps contribute to.

 Thank you to Samantha-Jo Caetano who helped develop some of the assessment items.
-And also, to Lisa Romkey and Alan Chong who allowed me to adapt some aspects of their rubric.
-The catalysts for aspects of the Chapter 4 tutorial were McPhee (2017, 186) and Chelsea Parlett-Pelleriti.
-The idea behind the Appendix D tutorial was work by Mauricio Vargas Sepúlveda (“Pachá”) and Andrew Whitby.
+And also, to Lisa Romkey and Alan Chong, who allowed me to adapt some aspects of their rubric.
+The catalysts for aspects of the 4 Writing research tutorial were McPhee (2017, 186) and Chelsea Parlett-Pelleriti.
+The idea behind the “Interactive communication” tutorial was work by Mauricio Vargas Sepúlveda (“Pachá”) and Andrew Whitby.

-I am grateful for the suggestions of: Amy Farrow, Arsh Lakhanpal, Cesar Villarreal Guzman, Finn Korol-O’Dwyer, Flavia López, Gregory Power, Hong Shi, Jayden Jung, John Hayes, Joyce Xuan, Laura Cline, Lorena Almaraz De La Garza, Michaela Drouillard, Mounica Thanam, Reem Alasadi, Tayedza Chikumbirike, Wijdan Tariq, Yang Wu, and Yewon Han.
+I am grateful for the corrections of: Amy Farrow, Arsh Lakhanpal, Cesar Villarreal Guzman, Chloe Thierstein, Finn Korol-O’Dwyer, Flavia López, Gregory Power, Hong Shi, Jayden Jung, John Hayes, Joyce Xuan, Laura Cline, Lorena Almaraz De La Garza, Matthew Robertson, Michaela Drouillard, Mounica Thanam, Reem Alasadi, Rob Zimmerman, Tayedza Chikumbirike, Wijdan Tariq, Yang Wu, and Yewon Han.

 Kelly Lyons provided support, guidance, mentorship, and friendship.
 Every day she demonstrates what an academic should be, and more broadly, what one should aspire to be as a person.

-Greg Wilson for providing a structure to think about teaching, suggesting the “Scales” style exercises, for being the catalyst for this book, and for helpful comments on drafts.
-Every day he provides an example of how to contribute to the intellectual community.
+Greg Wilson provided a structure to think about teaching and suggested the “Scales” style exercises.
+He was the catalyst for this book, and provided helpful comments on drafts.
+Every day he demonstrates how to contribute to the intellectual community.

 Thank you to Elle Côté for enabling this book to be written by looking after first one, and then two, children during a pandemic.